gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

 * An experienced OS X
   developer would have reduced the hour count of 56.42 hours even more.
 Despite being similar to iOS, OS X has its own share of weird oddities accrued through years of bugs and incorrect API designs.
-Really, it took me 8h to figure out how to correctly generate the OS X help from HTML files.
-Or 3h to find out how to `keep widgets on top of a scrolling window from leaving artifacts <http://stackoverflow.com/a/22183622/172690>`_.
-Which begs the
-  question: why are your defaults so sucky OSX? **WHY?!** Experience on a platform goes a long way towards being productive.
+Really, it took me 8 hours to figure out how to correctly generate the OS X help from HTML files.
+Or 3 hours to find out how to `keep widgets on top of a scrolling window from leaving artifacts <http://stackoverflow.com/a/22183622/172690>`_.
+Which begs the question: why are your defaults so sucky OSX? **WHY?!** Experience on a platform goes a long way towards being productive.
 * Looks like there are no good choices for OS X regarding in-app advertisements like on the mobile platforms.
 I did take a look at `BuySellAds